Arseno25/ws-server/README.md

 <a name="english"></a>
 # English

-A clean architecture WebSocket server implementation for real-time communication.
+A clean architecture WebSocket server implementation for real-time communication with robust features and comprehensive examples.

 ## Features